With a SIM-only deal, you’ll save more, get more of what you want (data), and have the option to leave any time you like. What’s not to like!?

 You can opt for unlimited data on most plans, though most require you sign up for multiple months at a time.
 This isn’t an issue, however, as you’re going to get a great deal, as well as brilliant coverage.
 And if that wasn’t enough, Three offers 5G at no additional cost.
 That means if you get a 5G in a few month’s time, it will get immediate access to 5G.

 Again, I’ve highlighted some deals that caught my eye below.
-Have a look at Three’s constantly changing range of SIM-only deals and see just how cheaply you can run your smartphone.
+Have a look at Three’s ever-growing range of deals and see just how cheaply you can run your smartphone.

 - 24 Month SIM + Unlimited Data + Unlimited Calls & Texts + 5G-Ready – £10.00 Per Month